Support for Early Career Researchers

 The Japan Society for the Promotion of Science (JSPS) is a Japanese independent administrative institution that was founded to advance research in natural and social sciences as well as humanities.
 One pillars is the support of Japanese and international researcher’s mobility through scholarships and fellowships.

 In this regard, JSPS offers the Overseas Research Fellowship offers excellent Japanese early career researchers (ECR).
-Under this program the Imperial College London ( Grantham Institute – Climate Change and the Environment) and KU Leuven provide ECRs opportunities for long-term stays to widen their international perspective and further their research.
+It provides ECRs opportunities for long-term stays to widen their international perspective and further their research at Kyoto University’s partner universities such as Imperial College London (Grantham Institute – Climate Change and the Environment) and KU Leuven.

 Kyoto University European Center supports early career researchers (ECRs) from Kyoto University who plan a long-term research at the Grantham Institute or KU Leuven by providing: